Ammonia Fertilizers Market

 -

-In April 2024, JERA and CF Industries are evaluating a joint venture agreement to construct a low-carbon ammonia plant with an estimated 1.4 million metric tons capacity.
-JERA is considering acquiring 48% ownership of the project and has plans to procure over 500,000 metric tons of low-carbon ammonia annually to meet Japan's demand for low-carbon fuels.
+In April 2024, JERA and CF Industries began evaluating a potential joint venture to establish a low-carbon ammonia production plant with an estimated capacity of 1.4 million metric tons per year.
+As part of the agreement, JERA is considering acquiring a 48% stake in the project and plans to procure over 500,000 metric tons of low-carbon ammonia annually to support Japan’s demand for sustainable fuel alternatives.

 -